gooddata/gooddata-ui/docs/start_with_visual_components.md

 </div>
 ```

-## Bucket interface
+## Visual Components Props

-The props that are used for passing measures and attributes are called **buckets**.
-Buckets are similar to the drag and drop sections in [Analytical Designer](https://help.gooddata.com/display/doc/Analytical+Designer).
+The components`s props can be of two types.
+First ones define the data returned by the platform execution, and second the style and interaction props.

-A bucket can be a single value or an array of either the `IMeasure` or `IVisualizationAttribute` type.
+The data props are used for passing measures and attributes.
+These props are similar to the drag and drop sections in [Analytical Designer](https://help.gooddata.com/display/doc/Analytical+Designer), they use similar names like "View by", "Stack by" etc.
-A bucket is passed to the component as an object literal.
+A data prop can be a single value or an array of either the `IMeasure` or `IVisualizationAttribute` type, which is passed to the component as an object literal.

-Review the individual components in the Visual Components section.
-You can find the comprehensive typings [here](https://github.com/gooddata/gooddata-typings/blob/v2.0.0/src/VisualizationObject.ts#L86-L102).
+Specific documentation can be found in individual components pages in the Visual Components section.

 ### Example
 ```js